Save the Soil and Water Conservation District!

 Fill out the Budget Comment Form

-4. Write a comment in the “general comments” box demanding that Metro Council fully fund the Soil and Water Conservation District and the County Extension Agency.
+Write a comment in the “general budget comments” box demanding that Metro Council fully fund the Soil and Water Conservation District and the County Extension Agency.

 Feel free to write your own comment, but here is one you can use:

 As a resident of Jefferson County, I value our natural resources.
-The Mayor’s proposed budget left out critical funding for the Soil and Water Conservation District and County Extension Office that would lead to their closure.
-I call on Metro Council to be an ally in defending our county’s natural resources by fully funding the Conservation District and Extension Office.
+The Mayor’s proposed budget left out critical funding for the Soil and Water Conservation District that would lead to it’s closure.
+I call on Metro Council to be an ally in defending our county’s natural resources by fully funding the Conservation District’s budget request of $219,000.

 Call your Council Member